SmatMan/SmatMan/README.md

 Anyway, hey!
 I'm bren/SmatMan.
 I'm fluent in Python, and I'm proficient in React and React Native.
 I have a few cool projects you might like to check out, including Scrobbli and dashing.
 I also maintain(ed) the a5y17lte device trees.
 Feel free to fork 'em!

+#### Keep in mind that most of my projects are under the GPTv3 Licence!

 [![Bren's pog GitHub stats](https://github-readme-stats.vercel.app/api?username=smatman)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)